 1. Determine whether you can hit your target according to your weapon's Reach. - a.
 A weapon's reach is listed as X/Y. The first number X refers to the Melee Reach of the weapon, used when making an attack at close range.
 The second number Y refers to the Ranged Reach of the weapon, used when making an attack at a distance. - i.
 A dash (-) in the weapon's Reach means the weapon cannot be used to make that type of attack. - ii.
 Melee attacks have no additional rules. - iii.
-Ranged attacks require your Movement Action in addition to your Primary Action (p.12).
+Ranged attacks require your Movement Action in addition to your Primary Action (p.11).
 1. If a weapon has both melee and ranged reach, the entire weapon is thrown when making a ranged attack.
 2. If the weapon has only a ranged reach, it uses ammunition.
 Ammunition does not need to be tracked unless it is mystical, poisoned, or otherwise notable.
-3. You gain Vulnerable 1 if you make a ranged attack against a target within range 1.
-2. Roll the dice corresponding to your weapon, as determined during Weapon Crafting (p.20). - a.
+2. Roll the dice corresponding to your weapon, as determined during Weapon Crafting (p.19). - a.
 If you are wielding multiple weapons at once, each weapon may be rolled as part of the same action.
 3. Compare each individual die to the target's Defense according to the Defense Comparison rules.